katholiek-onderwijs-vlaanderen/sri4node-security-api/README.md

 # Installing

-Installation is simple using npm :
+Installation is simple using npm:

     $ cd [your_project]
-    $ npm install --save sri4node-security-api
+    $ npm install --save git@github.com:katholiek-onderwijs-vlaanderen/sri4node-security-api.git#<tag/branch/commit or semver:^[tag of the form 1.2.3]>

 # Usage